sandialabs/seat-qgis-plugin/docs/src/tutorials/tanana/sedimentation.rst

 Input
 """"""
-At this point you should have setup the input files and style files as detailed in :ref:`prepare_tutorial_files`.
+At this point the input files and style files should have been prepared as detailed in :ref:`prepare_tutorial_files`.

 To run this demonstration, use the **Load GUI Inputs** button located at the bottom left of the SEAT GUI, navigate to :file:`DEMO/tanana_river/shear_with_receptor.ini`, and click OK to load the inputs.
 If you need detailed instructions on how to load inputs, please refer to the :ref:`save_load_config` section in the :ref:`gui` documention.